wir0x/Artificial-neural-network/README.md

-# Simple perceptron
+# Simple and Multilayer perceptron
-Simple perceptron for matter Artificila neural network
+Simple and Multilayer perceptron for matter Artificila neural network